oneappsmj/AWE/FLUTTER_APP_FIXES.md

    - Creates privacy bundles in the correct location during the build process

 5. **Updated CI/GitHub Actions Workflow**:
+   - More robust bundle creation in multiple locations
-   - Runs the privacy bundle fix script
+   - Runs before and after the Flutter build
-   - Includes a manual fallback to create bundles
-   - Improves error reporting
+   - Creates privacy bundles in all possible output locations
+   - Enhanced diagnostics and verification steps

 ## 3. iOS 18.5 Crash Fixes